|Important dates in cricket history (1500-1700)

 1788 First revision by MCC of the Laws of Cricket

-1794 First ever recorded inter-schools match took place between Charterhouse and Westminster.
+1794 First ever recorded inter-school match took place between Charterhouse and Westminster.

 1795 First recorded instance of a ‘leg before wicket’ dismissal